predix-ui/predix-ui/_pages/develop/vis/multi-axis.md

 # Setting chart extents

-If you want to manually set your chart extents, previously, you would do so like this:
+If you want to manually set your chart extents on a single axis, you would do so like this:

 ```js
 chartExtents = {